spotify/lingon/docs/USAGE.md

 ```

 #### Register conditional processor
 Sometimes a processor is wanted only under certain conditions so the `push` and `unshift` functions accept an optional regular expression before the factory function.
-Only file that meet this regular expression will register the processor, you can use the full path relative from the root folder here.
+Only file names that meet this regular expression will register the processor.

 Additionally some processors are only needed in certain tasks, in that case we can make use of the `lingon.task` variable that contains the name of the current running task to return the array of stream modifiers.